How Much Horsepower Does A Turbo Add?

 V8 Engine

-If you expect gains of 20% to 40% on V8 engines, you’re unlikely to be disappointed.
+If you expect gains of 20% to 40% on V8 engines, you’re improbable to be disheartened.

-You could increase those numbers with some efficient tuning.
+You could increase those numbers with some effective tuning.
 It all depends on the same factors, as always.

 V8s – in fact, all V-engines – are perfect for twin-turbo systems.
 One turbocharger can be fitted to each block of the “V.” You can expect crazy acceleration.